sanko/Finance-Robinhood/README.md

     my $results = $rh->instrument( );
     my $results = Finance::Robinhood::instrument( );

-Returns a sample list of top securities as Finance::Robinhood::Instrument objects along with `next` and `previous` cursor values.
+Returns a paginated list of securities as Finance::Robinhood::Instrument objects along with `next` and `previous` cursor values.
+The list is sorted in reverse by their listing date.
+Use this to track securities that are new!

 # Orders